Return to the AISTM.org homepage here

 Comparisons between the profuse number of "Indian" related sports team logos, mascots, and nicknames in use to those infrequent few relating to other ethnic groups are incongruous and like comparing "apples to oranges."
 Comparisons made to animals or vocations are even worse.
 Here's why.

 Besides the fact that there are thousands of mascots, symbols, and nicknames associated with "Indians" and only a relative few relating to other ethnic groups such as Irish and Scandinavians, for instance, the latter are of European heritage and part of the numerically large, dominate American society.
-The same cannot even vaguely be said for American Indian people who belong to a historically persecuted, disenfranchised group whose total numbers compose only about two-percent of the entire national population.
+The same cannot even vaguely be said for American Indian people who belong to a historically persecuted, disenfranchised group whose total numbers compose only about three-percent of the entire national population.
 Clearly the historical experiences, status, and political power that can be attributed to American Indian people vs. individuals of European descent are vastly different.
 Moreover, contemporary American people of the dominate European heritage generally cannot begin to understand the effects of ethnic discrimination and prejudice because it is simply something they have not personally experienced in type, frequency, or degree to which American Indian people and other non-European based peoples may still be confronted.

 It should also be remembered that Notre Dame, which uses an imaginary character as its mascot (a "leprechaun"), was for years a historically Irish Catholic university whose administration, staff, and student body were largely Irish Catholic.
 While the definitive origin of the "Fighting Irish" nickname is unclear it is known to have arisen as a term of self-identification.
 In other words this school composed of many people of Irish heritage decided upon a nickname relating to their own ethnicity.
 The same cannot even remotely be said for the vast number of schools using "Indian" themed logos, symbols, mascots, and nicknames.
 However, by this same logic it follows that schools made up primarily of American Indian people should have the right to call themselves "Indians" or any similar designation of their choosing if that is their desire.